RiskProtocol/core-protocol/README.md

 ## notes
-The `Erc20Upgreadable` contract was updated in order to accomodate for 2 new functions, both related to the Rebase functionalities
+The `Erc20Upgreadable` contract was updated in order to accomodate for 2 new functions, both related to the Rebalance functionalities
---  TreasuryTransfer : Transfers the fee amount collected to the tokenFcatory contract so that the contract will hold it for 1 rebase interval before crediting it to the treasury address
+--  TreasuryTransfer : Transfers the fee amount collected to the tokenFcatory contract so that the contract will hold it for 1 rebalance interval before crediting it to the treasury address
-This function allows the transfer of the fee amount without using `mint` -- BalanceAdjust: Adjusts the balance of a user after rebase is applied according to the new numbers provided by Ding's formula after deducting possible mgmt fees.
+This function allows the transfer of the fee amount without using `mint` -- BalanceAdjust: Adjusts the balance of a user after rebalance is applied according to the new numbers provided by Ding's formula after deducting possible mgmt fees.
 Again no minting/burning is required

 Hence both functions help to keep the totalSupply accurate.